 Professional commitment and regular technical training are a matter of course for me and part of my daily work.
 Arriving at indications and planning examinations is achieved by drawing upon the spectrum of two medical specialities, so unnecessary multiple examinations can be avoided.
-Complementary imaging with both radiology and nuclear medicine to gain a fuller picture is possible at short notice where necessary.
-In cooperation with my longstanding specialist colleagues, I offer you the range of nuclear medicine at the AnthroNUK nuclear medicine practice in Berlin-Mitte and Berlin-Wedding.
-As a thyroid center, innovative radiofrequency ablation – minimally invasive and thermoablative therapy of the thyroid gland – is also offered here.
+Complementary imaging with both radiology and nuclear medicine to gain a fuller picture is possible in cooperation at short notice where necessary.

 - Specialist in radiology